Our research strategy

-To appreciate the clinical research evidence in homeopathy in more detail, we have undertaken a comprehensive programme to review systematically the published literature of randomised controlled trials (RCTs) in both human and veterinary medicine.
-This aspect of the BHA’s work is more fully described in Our systematic review programme.
-The work benefits from collaboration with colleagues at the Carstens Foundation in Germany.
+To appreciate the clinical research evidence in homeopathy in more detail, we have undertaken a comprehensive programme to review systematically the published literature of randomised controlled trials (RCTs)in both human medicine (full article) and veterinary medicine (full article).
+We have also begun to research an important but previously unexplored facet of clinical trial quality: model validity.2

 Creating a culture of research

 The BHA is working to build research awareness and an infrastructure for research within the membership of the Faculty of Homeopathy, the professional body for doctors and other healthcare professionals practising homeopathy.

 Short courses in research methods

 One of our key achievements since 2001 was a series of short courses in research methods organised in different regions of the UK, establishing research dialogue and activity amongst Faculty members.

 We offer detailed advice to Faculty members and non-Faculty homeopaths on individual projects and in developing their research proposals and potential collaborations with universities.

 The BHA does not award research grants.
 Instead, we are developing a novel research programme within a lively research culture in homeopathy, and from a clear and comprehensive evaluation of the existing research evidence base.